 - Maintain your healthy habits.
 Having a few too many glasses of egg nog can dampen your holiday spirit; alcohol can lift your mood but then drop you lower than before.
 Eat well.
 Exercise regularly.
 Get a good night’s sleep.
 These are three ways to battle stress, winter blues, and even colds.

 - Stay within budget.
 Finances are huge source of stress for many people.
 Try to eliminate the unnecessary and stay within your budget.
 A call or an online visit to tell someone how important they are can be more meaningful than a gift.
 Enjoy free activities like walking or driving around to look at holiday decorations, going window shopping, or making your own decorations or presents.

 - Consider why the holidays are important to you.
 Make that your priority.
 Develop your own meaningful family traditions that don’t have to cost a lot of money.
 Try not to take things too seriously.
 Fun or silly things to do, games or movies that make you laugh, playing with pets, and time alone or with a partner are all good ways to reduce stress.
 Use this time of year to help regain perspective.

 - Connect with your community.
-Attend different events with family and friends.
-Help out at the food bank or mission.
-Give to a charity like CMHA that helps those in need, or donating on someone else’s behalf; you can donate here.
+Attend online events with family and friends.
+If local charities are able to accept volunteers at this time, consider helping out those in need or give to a charity like CMHA that helps those in need, or donating on someone else’s behalf; you can donate here.

 - Simplify gift-giving –it’s the thought that counts not the price tag.
 Try putting family members and partners’ names in a hat and buy one gift for the person you draw; this can help reduce expenses and refocus energies on thoughtfulness, creativity and truly personal gifts.
 Encourage children to make gifts so the focus is on giving rather than buying.
 Don’t be afraid to try new traditions than the ones you grew up with.